randydom/AnroidIosJNI/Readme.md

     7. cmake to build static library, export out library, build with container shared library.
     8. Android app to test the calls and post to UI.
     9. ios code to test the calls and print to log.
+    10. toolchain to build ios compatible library from android studio.
+    11. attaching .a to the ios project.

 # ------------------------what can be done further---------------
-    1. finding toolchain to build ios compatible library from android studio.
-    2. attaching .a to the ios project.
     3. ui for ios, listview/tableview.
     4. code formatter for ios.
     5. adding code from folders retaining folder structure and build from Android code base without copying.